mokka/docs/concepts/variables_and_mutability.md

 keyword `mutable`, like this: `mutable x: bool = false` or you must assign the new value to a new name!
 ```

-If you want a binding to be mutable, you can use the `mutable` keyword, like this:
+If you want a binding to be mutable, you can use the `mutable` keyword:

 ```
 function main();
     mutable x: bool = false
     x = true
 ```

 Please note that if you re-assign a mutable variable, the new value must be of the same type as the previous value.
 The following code would not compile:

 ```
 function main();
     mutable x: string = "Foobar"
     x = true
 ```

 The compiler would give the following error: